Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Fin test:

-Another method to determine the cooking point is the fin test.
+Another method to determine doneness is the fin test.
 When you think the fish is done, gently pull on the dorsal fin.
 If it comes off easily, the fish is ready.

-Handling fish bones is an important step in grilling fish to ensure an enjoyable eating experience.
-Here are some tips on how to handle fish bones.
+Handling fish bones is an important step when grilling fish to ensure a pleasant eating experience.
+Here are some tips on how to deal with fish bones.

 After grilling whole, the fish is filleted:

-After the fish has been grilled whole, it is customary to fillet it to remove the bones and serve the meat.
+After grilling the fish whole, it’s common to fillet it to remove the bones and serve the meat.
 When filleting, the bones should be carefully removed to ensure easy and safe eating.

-Run your fingers over the fillets to identify the bones:
+Run your fingers over the fillets to detect the bones:

-Before serving the fish fillets, gently run your fingers over the fillets.
-You will be able to feel the bones easily.
-Use bone tongs or tweezers to carefully remove the bones so that the meal is enjoyable and safe.
+Before serving the fish fillets, gently run your fingers over them.
+You’ll be able to feel the bones easily.
+Use a bone tweezer or tweezers to carefully remove the bones so the meal is pleasant and safe.

 When grilling fish fillets, the bones can be removed beforehand:

-When grilling fish fillets, it is often easier to remove the bones before grilling.
-This not only makes eating easier, but also reduces the risk of the bones getting stuck in the food and causing discomfort.
+When grilling fish fillets, it’s often easier to remove the bones before grilling.
+This not only makes eating easier but also reduces the risk of bones getting stuck in the food and causing discomfort.